rohitma38/wasp-cm.github.io/docker_instr.md

 ## Windows users
   1. Download Docker from <a href="https://docs.docker.com/docker-for-windows/install/">https://docs.docker.com/docker-for-windows/install/</a>.
 If you do not have Windows 10 Pro or Enterprise(Home), then download docker toolbox from <a href="https://docs.docker.com/toolbox/toolbox_install_windows/">https://docs.docker.com/toolbox/toolbox_install_windows/</a>
   2. Install Docker
-   - Enable Virtualization in the BIOS menu - do not worry, this will not damage your system (read the docker toolbox installation link for more instructions)
+   - Enable Virtualization in the BIOS menu - do not worry, this will not damage your system (read the docker toolbox installation page for more instructions)
    - Run the installer that you downloaded above and during installation, ensure that you install virtual box, and check the option 'Install Virtualbox with NDIS5 driver'
    - Once installed, run Docker Quickstart Terminal to setup docker(run this once every time you start your computer to initialize the Docker daemon), if you installed the docker toolbox.
 If you installed docker desktop (on Windows 10 Pro or Enterprise), then just open the Command Prompt or PowerShell from the Start menu.